rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 Depending upon their set up environment, the user may  need to install certain packages.
 Please check the documentation for each to install the latest version.
 For example, for the pandas_datareader, the installation instructions are given below.
 The packages used are as follows:

-1. pandas

-2.  pandas_DataReader   # pip install pandas-datareader
+# pip install pandas-datareader.

-3.  statsmodels

-4. matplotlib
+1. pandas: To work with DataFrames

+2.  pandas_DataReader: To extract information from Yahoo Finance

+3.  statsmodels: To perform regression analysis

+4. matplotlib: To create plots and graphs

 The modules that need to be imported are as follows:

-1. datetime
-2. os
-3. sys
-4. timedelta
+1. datetime: to define the time period for pulling the data
+2. os: to write .csv files for the data produced so people can see the raw data if they so please
+3. sys: for validation purposes and exiting the system if non integers are entered for number of shares owned
+4. timedelta: perform additions and subtractions to determine time range

 EXECUTING THE CODE: